comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 while the short queries target only details of specific resources.
 Discover queries therefore depend on an overview of the vault, while short queries only depend on specific links between resources within a vault.

-#### Type index discovery is more selective than LDP-based discovery
+#### Type index and LDP discovery perform similarly

-When comparing the number of HTTP requests and query execution times for different data vault discovery approaches under cMatch in [](#results-queries-discover), we can observe that using the type index leads to fewer HTTP requests and faster query execution compared to LDP-based discovery.
+When comparing the number of HTTP requests and query execution times for different data vault discovery approaches under cMatch in [](#results-queries-discover), we can observe that using the type index leads to fewer HTTP requests and faster query execution compared to LDP-based discovery on average.
 To explain this behaviour in more detail, [](#figure-queries_indexvsstorage_time_relative) shows the average query execution times of each discover query separately, for the different combinations of data vault discovery approaches.
-To simplify comparability, the execution times within this figure are [relative to the maximum query execution time per query](#linktraversaloptimization).
+To simplify comparability, the execution times within this figure are [relative to the maximum query execution time per query](cite:cites linktraversaloptimization).
 The [appendix](#appendix-evaluation) contains more detailed query result arrival times for several of these queries using [diefficiency plots](cite:cites diefficiency).
 Furthermore, [](#figure-queries_indexvsstorage_http) shows the average number of HTTP requests for each of those discover queries.
+Finally, [](#results-queries-cmatch-wins) shows an overview of the number of queries where each approach achieves the lowest execution time per query.

 <figure id="figure-queries_indexvsstorage_time_relative">
 <img src="img/experiments/queries_indexvsstorage_time_relative.svg" alt="Relative execution times of discover queries for index versus storage">